Relatives of permanent residents can move to Switzerland, but rules apply. Find out more with our guide to family reunification visas in Switzerland.

-If you want to join a relative or partner living in Switzerland, different conditions apply for citizens who are from a country in the European Union or European Free trade Association (EFTA) (EU countries plus Iceland, Liechtenstein, Norway and Switzerland).
-Read more in our guide for EU/EFTA nationals moving to Switzerland.
+If you want to join a relative or as a trailing spouse in Switzerland, different conditions apply for citizens who are from a country in the European Union or European Free trade Association (EFTA) (EU countries plus Iceland, Liechtenstein, Norway, and Switzerland).
+Read even more in our guide for EU/EFTA nationals moving to Switzerland.

-If you are not an EU/EFTA citizen, only relatives of permanent residents have the right to come to Switzerland under family reunification, but temporary residents will have to get special permission from their local cantonal authorities to bring family to Switzerland.
+However, if you’re not an EU/EFTA citizen, only relatives of permanent residents can come to Switzerland under family reunification.
+Temporary residents must get special permission from their local cantonal authorities to bring family to Switzerland.

-This means that if you hold a Swiss settlement permit C your family can join you in Switzerland under the family reunification programme but if you only hold a temporary residence permit B you are not entitled to do this, however it may be allowed under certain circumstances.
+This means that if you hold a Swiss settlement permit C, your family can join you in Switzerland under the family reunification program.
+If you only hold a temporary residence permit B, however, you cannot do this; however, it may be possible under certain circumstances.
 It’s up to the local cantonal migration authorities to decide whether to allow your family to come to Switzerland or not.

-- If you get divorced or if your spouse dies
+- If you divorce or if your spouse dies

 - More information